vdaas/vald/docs/contributing/coding-style.md

 We strongly recommend the following implementation to set the value using functional option.

-If the invalid value is set to the functional option, the `ErrInvalidOption` error defined in the [internal/errors/option.go](https://github.com/vdaas/vald/blob/master/internal/errors/option.go) should be returned.
+If an invalid value is set to the functional option, the `ErrInvalidOption` error defined in the [internal/errors/option.go](https://github.com/vdaas/vald/blob/master/internal/errors/option.go) should be returned.

+The name argument (the first argument) of the `ErrInvalidOption` error should be the same as the functional option name without the `With` prefix.

+For example, the functional option name `WithVersion` should return the error with the argument `name` as `version`.

 ```go
 func WithVersion(version string) Option {